sergeinack3/PowerEduc/cache/README.md

     define('TEST_CACHE_USING_ALT_CACHE_CONFIG_PATH', true');
     $CFG->altcacheconfigpath = '/a/temp/directory/yoursite.php'

-This tells Moodle to use the config at $CFG->altcacheconfigpath when running tests.
+This tells PowerEduc to use the config at $CFG->altcacheconfigpath when running tests.
 There are a couple of considerations to using this method:
 * By setting $CFG->altcacheconfigpath your site will store the cache config in the specified path, not just the test cache config but your site config as well.
 * If you have configured your cache before setting $CFG->altcacheconfigpath you will need to copy it from powereducdata/muc/config.php to the destination you specified.